CondensedChaos/condensedchaos.github.io/README.md

 ##### Case 2a

+A circular line sharing some of its station with a non-circular line.
+The non-circular line's tracks it's the same as the circular line's although some of the stations are not shared.

 <div align="center">
 <img src="https://github.com/CondensedChaos/condensedchaos.github.io/assets/121590835/d92950a1-395a-4065-ab50-f6ce869f9d52" alt="Case 2a" />
 </div>

 ##### Case 2b

+Two non-circular line sharing some stations, one line starts where the other line ends.

 <div align="center">
 <img src="https://github.com/CondensedChaos/condensedchaos.github.io/assets/121590835/6d21895c-e57a-493e-90ce-c684ec6487c6" alt="Case 2b" />